SinMDM/SinMDM/README.md

 <img alt="example" src="assets/lower_body_example.gif" width="50%"/>

-generated lower body is colored in orange scheme.
-Upper body which is given as input is colored in blue scheme.
+generated lower body is colored in an orange scheme.
+Upper body which is given as input is colored in a blue scheme.

 ### Upper body editing
 Similarly to lower body editing, use `--edit_mode upper_body`